erred/uva-sne/inr-lab2.md

 </spoiler>
 ## Q12.
 How can you test that a machine is listening on a specific TCP port?
 Can you do the same for UDP?
 Why?
 Hint nc telnet

+- use netcat to open a connection to the host:port
+- udp: not connection oriented, you can only send data, not open a connection

 ```
 nc host:port
 ```

 ## Q13.
 What is the type and version of the webserver that serves www os3 nl ?
 Hint curl wget

+- it claims to be Apache 2.4.10 on Debian

 <spoiler|curl>